RocketChat/hubot-rocketchat/README.md

 Become part of the project, just pick an issue and file a PR.

 The adapter code is under the `src` directory.
-To test changed adapter code, just simply stop the container and run it again.
+To test modified adapter code, exit (ctrl-c) the container and run it again.

 ### FAQ